-Answer: To define a godly wife, we must first consider what the word godly means.
+To define a godly wife, we must first consider what the word godly means.
 In 1 Timothy 2:2, Paul uses the word in conjunction with being “peaceful,” “quiet,” and “dignified.”
-The Bible says the Spirit, who is in every believer, produces visible and invisible acts of godliness, “love, joy, peace, patience, kindness, goodness, and faithfulness” (Galatians 5:22).
+The Bible says the Spirit, who is in every believer, produces visible and invisible acts of godliness, “love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control” (Galatians 5:22–23).
 The decisive definition of godliness would be “Christlikeness.”
 Godliness involves a genuine striving to imitate Christ, to be like Him in thought and action as the apostle Paul strived to be (1 Corinthians 11:1).
 These characteristics of a godly disposition apply to every believer, whether male or female.
 Fortunately, the Bible gives more specific qualifications as to what a godly woman—particularly, a godly wife—looks like.

 In the book of Proverbs, there is a beautiful word picture painted of a godly wife.
 The virtues of a godly wife have not changed, even over thousands of years.
 A godly wife is one who has the complete trust of her husband.
 He doesn’t have to worry she will be tempted by the wiles of another man, overcharge the credit cards, or spend all day watching soap operas.
 He knows she is dignified, wise, and devoted (Proverbs 31:11, 12, 25, 26).
 He is confident of her support and sincere love because she is not vindictive or critical.
 Her husband has a good reputation in the community, and his wife never speaks ill of him, never gossips about him.
 Rather, she is always lifting him up and giving him praise.
 She maintains the household thoroughly and is well-respected herself (Proverbs 31:12, 21, 23).